-that for the PMV statistic is $O(Kpn^3)$.
-Thus, the DISCO test may be faster than the PMV test for small K. In fact, all projection-based methods, such as the PC test (Zhu et al., 2017) and multivariate CvM test (Kim, Balakrishnan and Wasserman, 2020), suffer the same problem.
-However, we think that this can be significantly improved by using the sketch approach (Pham and Pagh, 2012), which can easily be extended to our method.
+Note that the time complexity for the DISCO statistic is $O(K^2pn^2)$ , but that for the PMV statistic is $O(Kpn^3)$ .
+Thus, DISCO may be faster than PMV for a small K. In fact, all projection-based methods, such as PC test (Zhu et al., 2017) and multivariate CvM test (Kim et al., 2020), also suffer from problems.
+However, we think that it may be significantly improved by the sketch approach (Pham and Pagh, 2012), which can easily be extended to our method.
 As suggested by Pham and Pagh (2012), it is a near-linear time approximation algorithm, which needs further research.

-Although our theoretical results are obtained only for the setting in which p is fixed, we evaluate the finite-sample performance in both small p and large p settings in our numerical studies.
-Thus, it is desirable to establish similar theoretical properties in the large p setting, such as the consistency of the PMV test and the limiting distributions of F_n under H_0 and H_1 ; see Székely and Rizzo (2013a) and Kim, Balakrishnan and Wasserman (2020).
-These topics are left to future research.
+Although our theoretical results are obtained only for the setting p is fixed, we evaluate the finite sample performance in both small p and large p settings in our numerical studies.
+Thus, it is desirable to establish similar theoretical properties in the large p setting, such as the consistency of the PMV test and the limiting distributions of $F_n$ under $H_0$ and $H_1$ .
+We can refer to the works in Székely and Rizzo (2013a) and Kim et al. (2020).
+This is our future research.

-Supplementary Material
+Supplementary Materials

-The online Supplementary Material contains proofs of the theoretical results.
+The online supplementary materials contain proofs of the theoretical results.